kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

 If you have an existing Kubernetes cluster, continue with the instructions for [configuring kubectl to talk to your cluster](#configure-kubectl).

-To create a new Kubernetes cluster, run the following:

 See the GKE guide to [creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) for Google Cloud Platform (GCP).

 Use the [gcloud container clusters create command](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) to create a cluster that can run all Kubeflow Pipelines samples:
 ```
 # The following parameters can be customized based on your needs.

 CLUSTER_NAME="kubeflow-pipelines-standalone"
 ZONE="us-central1-a"
 MACHINE_TYPE="n1-standard-2" # A machine with 2 CPUs and 7.50GB memory
-SCOPES="cloud-platform" # These scopes are needed for running some pipeline samples
+SCOPES="cloud-platform" # This scope is needed for running some pipeline samples.
+Read the warning below for its security implication

 gcloud container clusters create $CLUSTER_NAME \
      --zone $ZONE \